 “Your word is a lamp to my feet and a light to my path.”– Psalm 119:105 (NKJV)

-God’s word illumines the next step more often than the whole map, and that is enough for a faithful journey.
+God’s word lights the next step more often than the whole map.
+That is enough for a faithful journey.

 “I waited patiently for the Lord; he inclined to me and heard my cry.”– Psalm 40:1 (ESV)